Surgical Procedures: Breast Reconstruction

 - This may be a better match to provide a more natural looking breast, especially women undergoing unilateral (one-sided) reconstruction.

-- Tissue reconstruction is a better option when you also need to have radiation.
+- Tissue reconstruction is a better option if you have had or will need radiation.

 - Possible decreased fullness to the lower abdomen similar to the result of cosmetic abdominoplasty (tummy tuck).